Safe and Efficient Social Navigation through Explainable Safety Regions Based on Topological Features: Background

-\textbf{Global Rule Classifiers.} In this kind of approach, the model learns a set of rules that represent the entire logic of the dataset, making it suitable for application to any data sample.
+In this kind of approach, the model learns a set of rules that represent the entire logic of the dataset, making it suitable for application to any data sample.
 The rules are “native” as they arise directly from the learning process without needing any intermediary steps.

 Formally, a rule-based classifier trained on a dataset $T = \{(x_j, y_j)\}_{j=1}^N \in X \times Y$, where $ x_j \in \mathbb{R}^d$ and $ y_j \in \{-1, +1\} $, generates a ruleset $ \mathcal{R} = \{r_k\}_{k=1}^M $.
 Each rule $ r_k $ has a premise, or antecedent, expressed as a conjunction of conditions: